 Q: Is this consultation free?

-All sessions are paid for, however, the initial consultation is available at a discounted rate.
+All sessions are paid for, however, the initial consultation is free

 Q: I am ashamed of what I want to discuss!